-Are you a beginner at call center?
+Are you a beginner at the call center?
 Have you just joined the center?
 Or are you planning to recruit as a call center agent?
 Here are some basic call center terminologies for beginners like you.

 With all the buzz about call centers, terms such as call tracking, call metrics, and call analytics can get confusing especially for the newer players in the field.
 Like all emerging technologies, the jargon surrounding the call center industry is still developing and evolving every day.

 Some people tend to use these terms interchangeably.
 Others would go as far as dismissing the opportunities of call center terminologies because they’ve been so used to just one functionality for so long.
 As such, you need to be aware of how these terms fall into your business operations.